Lokesh396/DSA-Python/Algorithmic_Techniques/divide_and_conquer.md

 small enough, however, just solve the subproblems in a straightforward manner.

 **Combine** the solutions to the subproblems into the solution for the original problem.

+**Recurrences**

+Recurrences go hand in hand with the divide and conquer paradigm, because they give us natural way to  characterize the running time of divide and conquer algorithms.
+A **recurrence** is an equation or inequality that describes a function in terms of its value on smaller inputs.

+Methods for solving recurrences- that is for obtaining asymptotic "$\Theta$" or "O" bounds on the solution:

+- In the ***substitution method***, we guess a bound and then use mathematical induction to prove our guess correct.
+- The ***recursion-treee method*** converts the recurrence into a tree whose node represents the cost incurred at various levels of the recursion.
+We use techniques for bounding summations to solve the recurrence.

+- The ***master method*** provides bounds for recurrences of the form

+    $T(n) = aT(n/b) + f(n)$
+where a>=1, b>1 anf f(n) is a given function.

+###### The maximum-subarray problem

+The maximum-subarray problem states that we need to find the contiguous subarray sum which is the maximum in the total array. we call that array as contigius subarray the maximum subarray.

+We can solve this problem using brute force where we compare every possible combination.
+It takes $\Theta(n^2)$.